Bank's Broadbent says economic pain has purpose

 "It's been a very tough road and a far slower recovery than would usually be the case," he said, citing problems in the banking system, according to the paper.

-Like his eight fellow policymakers, Broadbent voted in October to increase the BoE's asset purchases by 75 billion pounds to 275 billion as weak consumer demand and the raging euro crisis hit Britain.
+Like his eight fellow policymakers, Broadbent voted in October to increase the Bank's asset purchases by 75 billion pounds to 275 billion as weak consumer demand and the raging euro crisis hit Britain.

 Inflation nearly 3 percent higher than the Bank of England's target of 2 percent has meant a "very uncomfortable" time for the monetary policy committee, Broadbent was reported as saying.